michaelogg/DoorOpener/README.md

 ## Images

 These are included within this Readme to give the reader an appreciation of what the final product looks like.
-Please note that
+Please note that certain components, such as the Vera MiCasaVerde and the latch strike are not visible.

 ![hw1](https://user-images.githubusercontent.com/20260964/51931965-230f0c00-23cc-11e9-824b-e25a54e095f2.jpg)
 1) Door Operator
 2) 24V DC Power Supply